ec-jrc/lisflood-utilities/README.md

   - a bounding box of coordinates
   - a bounding box of matrix indices
   - an existing boolean area mask
-  - a list of stations and a LDD ("local drain direction" in NetCDF or PCRaster format)
+  - a list of stations and a LDD ("local drain direction" in NetCDF format)

 > **Note**: PCRaster must be installed in the Conda environment.